What is Butrans?

 Butrans skin patches are used for around-the-clock treatment of moderate to severe chronic pain that is not controlled by other medicines.

-You should not use Butrans if you have severe asthma or breathing problems, or a bowel obstruction called paralytic ileus.
+You should not use Butrans skin patches if you have severe asthma or breathing problems, or a blockage in your stomach or intestines.

 Buprenorphine can slow or stop your breathing, and may be habit-forming.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using Butrans without a prescription.
 Keep the medication in a place where others cannot get to it.

 Before taking this medicine

-To make sure Butrans is safe for you, tell your doctor if you have:
+To make sure Butrans is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;